Project Space Track: Establishment

-Space Track continued tracking satellites and space probes until 1961.
-In late 1960, USAF Vice Chief of Staff General Curtis E. LeMay decided that the research and development system was ready to become operational.

-Eleven officers and one Senior Master Sergeant were selected to be the initial cadre of what became the 1st Aerospace Surveillance and Control Squadron.
-The initial cadre came to Space Track for training that started 7 November 1960.
-(The cadre was assigned to the new squadron on 6 March 1961.)

-On 1 July 1961, the new squadron became operational under the USAF Air Defense Command at Ent AFB, Colorado Springs, part of NORAD's Space Detection and Tracking System (SPADATS).
+In late 1960, USAF Vice Chief of Staff General Curtis LeMay decided that the research and development system was ready to become operational.
+On 1 July 1961, the new squadron became operational under the USAF Air Defense Command at Ent Air Force Base, Colorado Springs, part of NORAD's Space Detection and Tracking System.
 The first Squadron Commander was Colonel Robert Miller.
 The Space Track organization at Hanscom Field assumed a backup role for squadron operations.

-In cavalier disregard of the Air Force Regulation on the subject, which specified clearly that unclassified nicknames, such as Space Track, should be two words (while codewords, such as CORONA, which were then themselves classified, should be only one word), ADC immediately decided to rename Space Track as SPACETRACK and the name has stuck since – although the web site of the 614th Air & Space Operations Center, which currently performs the mission, has returned to two words.
-The 614th is part of the Joint Space Operations Center at Vandenberg AFB, California.
+Disregarding the Air Force regulation on the subject, which specified clearly that unclassified nicknames, such as Space Track, should be two words (while codewords, such as CORONA, which were then themselves classified, should be only one word), ADC immediately decided to rename Space Track as SPACETRACK and the name has stuck since – although the web site of the 614th Air & Space Operations Center, which currently performs the mission, has reverted to two words.
+The 614th is part of the Combined Space Operations Center at Vandenberg Space Force Base in California.